kevinmaes/eggdrop/README.md

 ## 📖 About the Game

 Egg Drop is a fun web-based game where you control Chef Rafi who tries to catch eggs dropped by hens to make his egg drop soup.
 It was inspired by the old [Atari 2600 game, Kaboom](https://www.atarimania.com/pgesoft.awp?soft=7179).
-The game features a genetic algorithm that evolves the characteristics of the hens over time, making each playthrough unique and progressively challenging.
+Additionally, this version of game features a genetic algorithm that evolves the characteristics of the hens over time, making each playthrough unique and progressively challenging.

 ### 🎤 Conference Presentations